Credit Suisse slashes price target on Two Harbors Investment Corp. [TWO] – find out why.

 Two Harbors Investment Corp.
 (NYSE: TWO), an Agency + MSR mortgage real estate investment trust (REIT), announced its financial results for the quarter ended June 30, 2021.

-Two Harbors Investment Corp. stock has also loss -0.30% of its value over the past 7 days.
-However, TWO stock has declined by -10.12% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -9.38% and gained 3.14% year-on date.
+Over the last 12 months, TWO stock rose by 21.23%.
+The one-year Two Harbors Investment Corp. stock forecast points to a potential upside of 6.47.
+The average equity rating for TWO stock is currently 2.80, trading closer to a bullish pattern in the stock market.

-The market cap for TWO stock reached $2.03 billion, with 273.72 million shares outstanding and 272.02 million shares in the current float.
-Compared to the average trading volume of 7.50M shares, TWO reached a trading volume of 2550843 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $2.05 billion, with 273.72 million shares outstanding and 272.02 million shares in the current float.
+Compared to the average trading volume of 7.49M shares, TWO stock reached a trading volume of 2219349 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TWO shares is $6.96 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TWO stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.